-- School offers a broad and balanced curriculum including full educational support for SEND pupils - Children with SEN are inclusively educated within an age appropriate classroom with their peers most of the time. - Teaching and resources are differentiated within the classroom to ensure children are able to achieve objectives. - Classroom and table-top displays support children's independence. - Children are taught strategies for learning to help them devel independence. - If additional support is identified as necessary, children take part in planned, evidence-based intervention and are provided at a time to suit need. - Support is personalised and targeted. - Adults working with a child with SEN communicate regularly to ensure a consistent approach to teaching and learning Additional/ Extra adult support classroom based and specialist to work on specific learning/social development interventions.
+- School offers a broad and balanced curriculum including full educational support for SEND pupils - Children with SEN are inclusively educated within an age appropriate classroom with their peers most of the time. - Teaching and resources are adapted within the classroom to ensure children are able to achieve objectives. - Classroom and table-top displays support children's independence. - Children are taught strategies for learning to help them develop independence. - If additional support is identified as necessary, children may take part in high quality, planned, evidence-based intervention. - Support is personalised and targeted. - Adults working with a child with SEN communicate regularly to ensure a consistent approach to teaching and learning Additional/ Extra adult support classroom based and specialist to work on specific learning/social development interventions.